 Due to the size of the collection, I have split excerpts from the letters into five separate articles (two months per article).
 These excerpts are particularly interesting from a historical or storytelling perspective (though some complete letters are noted).
 Omissions are indicated by […].
 All letters were written by Alice E. Griffin unless specifically noted.
 For clarity, my contextual notes attached to the letters are bolded and italicized, while the letters themselves are within blockquotes.
 (Depending on the viewing format, this may cause them to display indented, or italicized with a bar on the left side.)

 Transferring a handwritten letter to type can present some issues.
 I have added certain punctuation, as Griffin often omitted apostrophes or periods when writing in cursive.
 I have used my best judgement in translating the length of various dashes to type.
 Griffin also used a medical abbreviation in her correspondence, a c with a diacritic mark over it, which I have transcribed as “[with].”
 It should also be understood that some aspects of the letters such as paragraph display also do not translate well to display on the web (the originals are indented with no spaces between paragraphs).
-Links to other letters mentioned in the explanatory text are included in some cases; letters highlighted in red have not been published yet.
+Links to other letters mentioned in the explanatory text are included in some cases.

 Below is a letter that is included in this introductory article because it predates the other extant letters in the collection by several months.
 It also serves to introduce both Alice Griffin and her good friend Ruth Donovan from the perspective of another U.S. Army nurse.